Written by Stacey Kelleher. Reviewed by Sean Busch.

 Look for products that contain biodegradable ingredients like jojoba oil, shea butter, and aloe vera that nourish and smooth skin naturally.

 One of the greatest challenges we faced in reformulating our Natural Shampoo was finding dimethicone and silicone alternatives that did a similar job.
-LexFeel N5 is an innovative, plant-based ingredient that enhances hair texture and shine with no harmful environmental impact.
+LexFeel N5 is an innovative, plant-based ingredient that enhances hair texture and shine while being completely biodegradable.

 Parabens are typically used as preservative agents in various beauty products.
 Cheap and effective, they help prevent the growth of mold and other organisms, thus extending the shelf life of personal care products.